JoeProAI/Followlytics/LEGAL_PRIVACY_POLICY.md

 ### 4.1 To Provide the Service
 - Process your export requests
-- Generate AI-powered analysis (via Grok AI)
+- Generate AI-powered analysis (via Grok)
 - Deliver files via email or download
 - Track job status and progress